 Eagle Lake Fishing Regulations

-California Fishing Regulations for Eagle Lake's fishing season is the Saturday of Memorial Day Weekend to the last day in February beginning 2021 season.
+California Fishing Regulations for Eagle Lake’s fishing season is the Saturday of Memorial Day Weekend to the last day in February beginning 2021 season.

 4) No trout can be kept in a live condition in a live well.
 And, you can’t continue to catch and release if you have retained your limit.

-5) As stated above: No fishing in Pine Creek below highway 44 and Pine Creek Slough to Eagle Lake.
-No fishing inside the jetty rocks at Eagle Lake Marina.
+5) No fishing inside the jetty rocks at Eagle Lake Marina.
 Signs may not be adequate but actually don’t even have to be there.
 It is posted in the CDFG Sport fishing Regulations so not seeing the signs is no excuse!
 Fred’s Road is closed to vehicular traffic on the north side of the slough.
 However, Lassen National Forest has improved the access to the mouth of Pine Creek on the Spalding side just west of the marina.
 The dirt road was improved, graveled and many turn outs installed.
 The road leads to a parking area where the Y used to be.
 The road going upstream from the Y is closed to vehicular traffic including the road to the egg collection facility via the Slough.
 Not seeing the signs is not an excuse as you can not miss them.

 6) NO CHUMMING IS ALLOWED.
 That means no cans of corn or shrimp being dumped overboard, or anything else that would attract the fish.
 Attractants are only allowed to be put on bait.

-7) “Tree” or "umbrella" rigging.
+7) “Tree” or “umbrella” rigging.
 No more than three baits can be used in California off the tree.
 Many sold with 5 branches.
 It is illegal in CA to fish with 5 baits off these newer rigs.
 This might have changed so if you use this stuff, better check first.

 8) Children under age 16 are allowed to fish with two poles.
 Children must be able to do most of the job of fishing before their limit can be obtained.
 This is not intended to discourage teaching your kid how to fish, but for example we all know that a toddler is not capable of reeling in a fish and doing most of the work by him or herself, the toddlers limit cannot be taken.
 CDFG wardens know that parents have to teach their kids how to do it but the kid has to be old enough to be making some effort too.
 IE learning to cast.
 I have seen kids as young as 4 do a very good job of following verbal instructions.
 Generally only needing help holding the rod up after several minutes of fighting the fish.
 Baiting up usually around 9, casting around 7 years old.
 But, it all depends on how much the kids get to fish over how old they are.
 Also, check the regulations for the second rod stamp.